18th August 2026

 Five glorious miles of golden sand awaits at Filey – of course, a day at one of the best beaches in the UK is the perfect couples activity on the Yorkshire coast.
 Don’t just take our word for it – it was named Beach of the Year by the Sunday Times in 2018.

 But you can find out why for yourself – take a wander along the promenade, take on the cute Sculpture Trail and visit the colourful beach huts that line the beach.
 There’s rock pooling up at Filey Brigg and you can even jump on the Cleveland Way for more exploration.
-Back in the town, Filey’s home to plenty of pubs and oodles of fish and chip shops.
+Back in the town, Filey’s home to plenty of pubs and a huge selection of fish and chip shops.
 Perfection.

 Why we love it: Filey’s beach is a little less busy than others on the Yorkshire coast, but no less beautiful.